GOING TO THE FATHER

 What did the Lord mean by saying, “I go to prepare a place for you”?
 Jesus meant He was going to Gethsemane, the judgment hall, and the cross; and from the cross down into Hell itself.
 Finally, Christ ascended into Heaven and sprinkled His blood before the Mercy Seat in Heaven.

 But Christ must also prepare us to be a room in God’s eternal temple.

-Now he that hath wrought [prepared] us for the selfsame thing is God, who also hath given unto us the earnest [pledge] of the Spirit.
+Now He who has prepared us for this very thing is God, who also has given us the Spirit as a guarantee.
 (II Corinthians 5:5)

 Christ poured the Holy Spirit upon us, giving gifts of ministry to men.
 Christ is making intercession for us before the Throne of God, and is working with the believers, confirming with miraculous signs their preaching of God’s Word.